YRInred/Velocity/README.md

 ```

-There have many funcation will be build in the framwork,just for android developer to development quickly~
+There have many function will be build in the framwork,just for android developer to development quickly~
 Thank everyone;